 A water use efficiency program of this magnitude is aggressive and unprecedented nationally.
 CALFED Agencies strongly endorse this aggressive program as part of a broad CALFED Program designed to address California's water supply needs for the future.
 At the same time, given the uncertainties of implementing such an ambitious program, CALFED Agencies believe it will be appropriate to carefully evaluate the ongoing progress of the Program as it gets off the ground.
 CALFED Agencies will require annual reports from implementing agencies describing the progress of implementation efforts.
 These reports should include an ongoing evaluation of the availability of local cost-share financing and program effectiveness, and should include recommendations on removing any impediments to aggressive program implementation.
-CALFED Agencies will prepare a more comprehensive evaluation of program implementation.
+CALFED Agencies anticipate that these annual reports will serve as a guide to subsequent year investments and program refinements.
+In addition, at the end of the first four years of Stage 1, CALFED Agencies will prepare a more comprehensive evaluation of program implementation.
 At that time, it may increase or reduce the targeted conservation goals to reflect actual implementation experience, redirect investments within the Water Use Efficiency Program to achieve the most effective results, and/or introduce new programs as necessary and appropriate.